romboai/handbook/docs/Onboarding.md

 - [ ] Describe at high level our internal product Witboost.
 - [ ] Describe the 1to1 practice with the support of the [1to1 page](https://publicagilefactory.gitlab.io/handbook/1to1.html).
 - [ ] Describe the OKRs goal-setting framework with the support of the [OKR page](https://publicagilefactory.gitlab.io/handbook/OKR.html).
 Suggest that the newcomer watch the OKR workshop on LMS and the resources provided in the OKR Teams channel (under the Resource tab)
-- [ ] Talk about Agile Lab values and how to collaborate with peers.
+- [ ] Talk about ROMBO AI values and how to collaborate with peers.
 - [ ] Explain compliance procedures and GDPR policies.
 - [ ] Talk about the engineering ladder.
 - [ ] Introduce her/him to Teams (note: new team member will be automatically inserted on major channels).